cherenkevich/juno.sh/_posts/2017-09-01-ssl-self-signed-cert.markdown

 ---
 layout: post
-title: "Running a notebook server with SSL"
+title: "Accessing Jupyter server on iOS over HTTPS"
-description: "Follow these steps to prepare a self-signed SSL certificate for accessing Jupyter Notebook server from your iPhone or iPad."
+description: "Follow these steps to prepare a self-signed SSL/TLS certificate for accessing Jupyter Notebook server from your iPhone or iPad over HTTPS"
 image: ""
 lang: "en_GB"
 date: 2017-09-01 10:00:00
 author: Alex Staravoitau
 ---

-In order to use Jupyter Notebook over HTTPS on your iPad or iPhone in both Juno and Safari, one needs to correctly configure SSL certificates.
+In order to access a Jupyter server over HTTPS on your iPad or iPhone (in both Juno and Safari), one needs to correctly configure server's SSL/TLS certificate.
 Since issuing a proper certificate from a trusted authority could be challenging in some cases, a self-signed certificate should suffice, provided it was signed by a CA that is trusted by your iOS device.

 <!--more-->

 ### Do I need this?

-Please, mind that you only need SSL certificate if you plan to connect to your server over HTTPS; you don't need SSL certificates for plain HTTP connections.
+Please, mind that you only need SSL/TLS certificate if you plan to connect to your server over HTTPS; you don't need a certificate for plain HTTP connection.
 Whether you should use HTTPS or plain HTTP depends on how you connect to your Jupyter Notebook server.

 Typically, you **should use HTTPS**:
 * If you have configured a [public Jupyter Notebook server](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#running-a-public-notebook-server){:target="_blank"}, and your intention is to access it directly from _outside_ of your local network using its public IP address or hostname.